kddubey/cappr/README.md

 [OpenAI's text completion API](https://platform.openai.com/docs/models/gpt-3), which you gotta pay for.

-If you're an ML engineer, there are likely far better alternatives to this classification method.
+If you're something of an ML engineer, and you've got some labeled and unlabeled text, there are likely far better alternatives to this classification method.
 Alternatives such as
 [PET training](http://timoschick.com/explanatory%20notes/2020/10/23/pattern-exploiting-training.html),
 [textual entailment](https://huggingface.co/tasks/zero-shot-classification), or
 [plain old BERT embeddings](https://huggingface.co/docs/transformers/tasks/sequence_classification) are gonna be way less expensive, and are less bad for the environment.
 This method is just trying to beat
 [classification via sampling](https://platform.openai.com/docs/guides/completion/classification),
-which targets software developers.
+which targets software developers working on zero-shot or few-shot text classification tasks.

 # Motivation